harrypmdev/forest-exploration/README.md

 **Punch Command**

 - The user can input the 'punch (entity)' command to perform a weak attack on an animal or enemy and lower their health.
 - The ensures that even when the user has no items, they are not powerless against enemies.
-Since using items affects the item's durability, it can also be a strategic choice when enemies are on low health, making the game more strategy based and creating a better UX.
+Since using an item affects the item's durability, it can also be a strategic choice when enemies are on low health, making the game more strategy based and creating a better UX.

 <details>
 <summary> Punch Command Screenshot </summary>